mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: What assumptions are being made about liquidity management at this stage?
+### What assumptions are being made about liquidity management at this stage?

 **No Pooled Liquidity Required**